 - Hashtag activism: This interdisciplinary project has explored the use of hashtags to create or (re)claim communicative space for activism in response to domestic violence through a ‘big data’ qualitative analysis of tweets as well as interviews with victim/survivors of domestic violence who participated in #WhyIStayed.

 - Online Harassment: This project has taken an intersectional feminist approach to studying online harassment as a phenomenon that constrains differently positioned women’s participation in and beyond digital space, drawing on analyses of qualitative interviews and public narratives of women who have experienced online harassment in response to their work and/or activism.
+It has also involved the development of teaching materials to aid educators in discussing online harassment.

 Organizing for Peace